kachurovskiy/nanoels/h5/README.md

 You can also set the `0` at a position ahead of the current position by entering the required distance using the numpad buttons 🖥️`bD0`-`bD9` or ⌨️`1`-`0` and then pressing 🖥️`tZ` or ⌨️`Z`.

-You can set X0 on the lathe centerline by making a light cut, measuring diameter, entering it on the numpad and then pressing 🖥️`BX` or ⌨️`O`.
+You can set X0 on the lathe centerline by making a light cut, measuring diameter, entering it on the numpad and then pressing 🖥️`bX` or ⌨️`O`.

 ### Moving left and right, in and out